apigee/apigeetool-node/README.md

 `--organization -o` (required) The organization to target.
 `--environment -e` (required) The environment to target.
 `--targetServerName` (required) The name of the Target Server to be deleted.

+## <a name="FlowHook Operations"></a>FlowHook Operations

+Operations on the pre-defined FlowHook names:

+* PreProxyFlowHook
+* PreTargetFlowHook
+* PostTargetFlowHook
+* PostProxyFlowHook

+### <a name="attachFlowHook"></a>attachFlowHook

+Attach a deployed SharedFlow to one of the [named FlowHooks](#FlowHook Operations).

+#### Example
+Attach SharedFlow "GetLogValues" to "PreProxyFlowHook".

+    apigeetool attachFlowHook -N -o $ORG -e $ENV --flowHookName PreProxyFlowHook --sharedFlowName GetLogValues

+#### Required parameters

+The following parameters are required.
+However, if any are left unspecified on the command line, and if apigeetool is running in an interactive shell, then apigeetool will prompt for them.

+See [Common Parameters](#commonargs) for a list of additional parameters, including the "-u" and "-p" parameters for username and password or preferably -N for .netrc usage.

+`--organization -o` (required) The organization to target.
+`--environment -e` (required) The environment to target.
+`--flowHookName` (required) The pre-defined name of the FlowHook.
+`--sharedFlowName` (required) The name of a deployed SharedFlow.

+### <a name="detachFlowHook"></a>detachFlowHook

+Detach a SharedFlow from one of the [named FlowHooks](#FlowHook Operations).

+#### Example
+Detach "PreProxyFlowHook".

+    apigeetool detachFlowHook -N -o $ORG -e $ENV --flowHookName PreProxyFlowHook

+#### Required parameters

+The following parameters are required.
+However, if any are left unspecified on the command line, and if apigeetool is running in an interactive shell, then apigeetool will prompt for them.

+See [Common Parameters](#commonargs) for a list of additional parameters, including the "-u" and "-p" parameters for username and password or preferably -N for .netrc usage.

+`--organization -o` (required) The organization to target.
+`--environment -e` (required) The environment to target.
+`--flowHookName` (required) The pre-defined name of the FlowHook.

+### <a name="getFlowHook"></a>getFlowHook

+Get the SharedFlow currently attached to one of the [named FlowHooks](#FlowHook Operations).

+#### Example
+Detach "PreProxyFlowHook".

+    apigeetool getFlowHook -N -o $ORG -e $ENV --flowHookName PreProxyFlowHook

+#### Required parameters

+The following parameters are required.
+However, if any are left unspecified on the command line, and if apigeetool is running in an interactive shell, then apigeetool will prompt for them.

+See [Common Parameters](#commonargs) for a list of additional parameters, including the "-u" and "-p" parameters for username and password or preferably -N for .netrc usage.

+`--organization -o` (required) The organization to target.
+`--environment -e` (required) The environment to target.
+`--flowHookName` (required) The pre-defined name of the FlowHook.

 # <a name="sdkreference"></a>SDK Reference